MeenaThirunaukkarasu/SAM-Shoppy-CLIENT/README.md

 # SAM-Shoppy E-commerce Website

-SAM-Shoppy is a full-stack e-commerce shopping website developed using React, MongoDB, Node.js, Express, Mongoose, HTML, CSS, JavaScript, and Bootstrap.
-This platform provides a seamless shopping experience for users, allowing them to browse products, add items to their cart, and complete the purchase.
+SAM-Shoppy is a full-stack e-commerce shopping website developed using React, MongoDB, Node.js, Express, Mongoose, HTML, CSS and Bootstrap.
+This platform provides a user friendly shopping experience, allowing them to browse products, add items to their cart, and complete the purchase.

 ## Features